VUnit/vunit/docs/about.rst

 -  :doc:`Assertion checker library <./check/user_guide>` that extends VHDL built-in support (assert).
--  :doc:`Logging framework <./logging/user_guide>` supporting display and file output, different log levels, filtering on level and design hierarchy, output formatting and multiple loggers.
+-  :doc:`Logging framework <./logging/user_guide>` supporting display and file output, different log levels, visibility settings of levels and design hierarchy, output formatting and multiple loggers.
 Supports machine readable output formats that for example can be read by a spreadsheet.
 -  Optional location preprocessor that traces log and check calls back to file and line number.